Jeunesses Musicales International: 1990 – 1995

 The 1990s were internationally marked by the fall of communism, a strong force in Western Europe.
 This crucial political evolution would also strike the Jeunesses Musicales.
 Then, former Yugoslavia split into independent states, which were immediately accepted as members.
 Because other countries came to join as well, on the eve of the fiftieth anniversary of the organization, a number of 50 member states was reached.

 1991 saw the starting of the Ethno project, an initiative of JM Sweden.
 The project would run every summer in Falun.
 There, numerous folk singers would gather to share their music and life experiences with the youngsters of the organization.

 One of the most important characteristics of the nineties was the pluralism of the genres.
-This also reflected in the JMI's programs, as the organization had to move with the times.
+This was also reflected in the JMI's programs, as the organization had to move with the times.

 The logo

 The first international emblem of the JMI was determined in the year 1952.
 For this, the society organized a competition and the winner was Austria.
 Back then, the logo looked like a musical note on a globe.

 The start of the nineties brought along another visual expression of JMI.
 The new emblem would better represent the dynamics of this worldwide music organization, built by and for youngsters – a red egg with a long, black stem.
 The sixteen note was being replaced by a more symbolic, bold and younger-looking emblem.
-"The logo has vitality, the slight inclination suggests constant motion, thus rendering it forward-looking.
-This dynamic effect corresponds to the rhythm and sound of the association's name: Jeunesses Musicales sounds and familiar at the same time and the pulsating metre of iambic verse and anapest is the motion force behind a forward-looking and artistic grass-roots movement."

-Although sceptic at first, all its representatives came to embrace the new and more vivid approach.
-The new design was meant to represent multiculturalism, as it had elements coming from all corners of the world.
-It also came to embrace the idea that the power of music can break barriers to unite the souls.
-In the article "A Plea for a Logo", of the book The First 50 Years, Cristoph Platen emphasizes on this idea of multiculturalism: "The choice of red and black indicates contrast, yet also represents a whole.
+Although skeptical at first, representatives came to embrace the new and more vivid approach.
+The new design was meant to represent multiculturalism and they came to embrace the idea that music can break barriers to unite people.
+Cristoph Platen emphasizes on this idea of multiculturalism: "The choice of red and black indicates contrast, yet also represents a whole.
 The design has European, Mediterranean and even Far Eastern elements: the familiar and exotic blend into a colored and figurative New World Symphony, developing into a dialectic tension which carries into the shape, bringing to mind associations such as: Jeunesses Musicales thus stands for music and more; for encounters across political, ethnic, cultural and sexual divides; for a common challenging of frontiers: many voices crying más allá, right through to the United Sounds of JM, produced from the youthful spirit and capacity for enthusiasm about music."

 The horizontal version of the logo, consisting of the red egg and black stem, was approved by the General Assembly in Milan, 2016.